matinshafie/library/README.md

 this is a library management.
-in library.py there is a class library that you can do operations. you can work with library management using the gui.py file.
+there are functions in library.py that you can do operations as a programmer. you can interact with library management using a terminal using ui.py file. to work with the library management app you should first install the packages in the requirements.txt file using pip.